 Let’s look at two very different examples of dividend paying stocks.

-Apple pays a dividend that is 0.5% of its price (as of this writing).
-Apple’s shares also increased in value by 19% over the prior 12 months.
-For Apple, dividends have been, and are expected to, play a small role while capital appreciation has been, and will likely be, the main driver of its returns.
+The past four quarterly dividends paid by Apple have been $0.25 as of February 2025.
+Based on Apple’s 2/7/2025 intraday price of $228.46 per share, that equates to a dividend yield of 0.437%.
+Apple’s shares also increased in value by 20.87% over the prior 12 months.
+For Apple, dividends have been and are expected to play a small role while capital appreciation has been and will likely remain the main driver of its returns.

-Johnson & Johnson pays a 2.8% dividend, more than five times greater than with Apple.
+Johnson & Johnson’s dividend, over the same period, paid a 3.23% dividend yield, more than six times greater than Apple.
 Dividends are a far larger portion of its long-term expected returns.
 Investment funds that target dividend paying stocks focus more on companies like Johnson & Johnson and less on companies like Apple.

 How Dividend Paying Stocks Underperform

 If you care about maximizing your income, focusing on dividend paying stocks has not been an effective strategy.
-Dividend paying stocks have underperformed stocks in general over the long term.
+Dividend paying stocks, as exemplified by what Morningstar declares as the best dividend funds (as shown in the article linked below), have underperformed stocks in general over the long term.

 There are other reasons not to favor dividend stocks.
 A focus on dividend yield sacrifices sector diversification.
 High dividend yields tend to occur in companies concentrated in consumer staples, utilities, telecoms, energy, and real estate.
 This can expose an investor to significant sector-specific risks.